 11. Be Awestruck at the Green River Overlook

 My absolute favorite part of Canyonlands was at the Green River Overlook.
 This is a short drive further into Islands in the Sky; it’s a few turns off the main road but absolutely worth the detour.
 There’s a very short flat walk to the overlook and it’s well worth at least 15-30 minutes to enjoy the view from every safe angle.

-If you haven’t yet figured it out, Islands in the Sky is so named because it offers views of the rest of Canyonlands from above it all.
-The next stop to make is at the White Rim Overlook Trailhead for another short hike.
+If you haven’t yet figured it out, Islands in the Sky is so named because it offers the bestwor views of the rest of Canyonlands from above it all.
+As you move into late afternoon, the White Rim Overlook Trailhead is the next stop –for another hike.

-White Rim Overlook Trail is a popular hike in this part of the park, and is 1.8 miles out and back.
+White Rim Overlook Trail is a popular hike in this part of the park, and is 1.8 miles out and back; it’s one of the “long” hikes today, even though you’re short on time.
 From the furthest point, you’ll have another jaw-dropping view of the canyons below.
 In total, this one takes 45-60 minutes

 It’s a short 5-minute drive from the White Rim Overlook Trailhead to the Grand View Point Overlook Trailhead; the Grand View Point trail is only 1.8 miles out and back, so you won’t need more than 20 minutes to walk to the Overlook itself.

-From there, you’ll have epic views to the east and west, including Monument Basin and the Green River Overlook.
+From there, you’ll have the best views to the east and west, including Monument Basin and the Green River Overlook.
 It’s one of the most beautiful places in the park to watch the sunset.